slenane/CV/README.md

   </div>

   <p class="employment-description">
+    Played a key role in the continuous enhancement of bmetric's Angular application by taking a proactive approach to development, focusing on refactoring and rigorous testing to ensure optimal performance and stability.
+    Designed and developed modern reporting dashboards aimed at driving user engagement and facilitating data-driven decision-making.
+These dashboards not only provided valuable insights to users but also elevated the overall user experience.
-    Responsible for developing and testing new features on bmetric's Angular application.
-Developed reporting dashboards to enhance user engagement.
-Stabilized application performance through essential updates, bug fixes, and the addition of over 1,000 unit tests.
-Improved user-friendliness by updating editors/interfaces.
-Conducted code reviews and managed application versions using version control.
+    Significantly improved the application's stability and user-friendliness through essential updates, bug fixes, and the implementation of over 1,000 unit tests.
+By conducting thorough code reviews and diligently managing application versions using version control, contributed to maintaining a robust and reliable software environment.
+    Overall, dedicated efforts led to substantial improvements in the application's functionality, user experience, and performance, positioning it as a more efficient and competitive solution in the market.
   </p>
 </div>